r-yabyab/kubeadm-scripts/README.md

 <br />Vol after setup: 3.8GB master, 3.6GB worker

 <br />CA Certificates are generated on cluster init.
 Use AWS elastic IP to keep k8s running on reboot.
 A stopped instance with an elastic IP with incur $0.005/hr

+<br/>To use with Jenkins outside the cluster, install Jenkins through docker
+sudo docker run -p -d 8080:8080 jenkins/jenkins